The Forest of Nisene Marks State Park: Natural history

 Four-fifths of the park is covered in dense redwood forest.
 Chaparral is found on a few of the hotter, steeper ridges.
 Douglas firs grow among redwoods in a number of areas.
 Other trees species include: alders, maples, and cottonwoods near creeks; tanoaks in the understory of redwoods; and Pacific madrone, California bay, and several oak species.

 The park is inhabited by a number of animals.
 This list includes banana slugs, which can be found in various forests in Santa Cruz, as well as California slender salamanders.
 Additionally, a multitude of plant varieties can be found in the park.
 Various mushrooms and native plants are commonly seen, including parrot mushrooms and Solomon's plume flowers.

 Geology

 The San Andreas, San Gregorio, and Zayante earthquake faults affect the geology of the state park.
 Slightly southeast of park boundaries runs the San Gregorio; the Zayante fault intersects with the Aptos Creek Canyon in the park, and the San Andreas fault runs parallel to the northeastern border.

 The epicenter of the Loma Prieta earthquake on October 17, 1989, was in this park.
 The quake's epicenter and Five Finger Falls are the two most popular attractions in the park.
-Various ancient sea stone sedimentary rocks can be found in creek beds in the park, as the park used to be a shallow inland sea.
+Various ancient marine sedimentary rocks can be found exposed in creek beds in the park, as the area of the park used to be a shallow inland sea.
 The soil of the park is sandy and loamy, and therefore vulnerable to landslides.